15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 Peperomia Jelly, Peperomia Ginny, Peperomia Tricolor, Peperomia clusiifolia

-Peperomia Ginny also called Peperomia Jelly, Peperomia Red-edge or Peperomia Tricolor is a herbaceous plant which bears fleshy oval-shaped leaves that are pointed at the tips.
+Peperomia Ginny also called Peperomia Jelly, Peperomia Red-edge or Peperomia Tricolor is a herbaceous plant featuring fleshy, oval-shaped leaves that are pointed at the tips.

 15. Teardrop Peperomia (Peperomia orba)